 Age 5 living with father Thomas, a labourer, mother Maria, a lace beader, brothers George 7, John 3 and Frederick 9 months on Bolton Terrace, Radcliffe on Trent.

-Age 15 living with father Thomas, road repairer for County Council, mother Maria née Shepherd, brothers George William 17 and Albert 2 and sister Emma 5 in Gilman’s Yard, Station Road, Radcliffe on Trent.
-He is employed as a market gardener.
+Age 15 a market gardener living with father Thomas, road repairer for County Council, mother Maria née Shepherd, brothers George William 17 and Albert 2 and sister Emma 5 in Gilman’s Yard, Station Road, Radcliffe on Trent.

 Service Number: 8200